-You must report attempts of bribery, and the offer and acceptance of certain gifts and benefits in accordance with the Transport Conflicts of Interest Policy - Personal Interests, Secondary Employment, Gifts and Benefits.
+You must report attempts of bribery, and the offer and acceptance of certain gifts and benefits in accordance with the Transport Policy.
 You are also responsible for ensuring relevant gifts and benefits, including those that are declined, are declared in accordance with your agency procedures so they can be recorded on the agency's Gifts and Benefits Register.